HowToDoInJava

 SetAttributeExample Pdf Output

-An example to show how images can be added to PDF files.
-Example contain adding images from file system as well as URLs.
-Also, I have added code to position the images within document.
+An example to show how we can add images to PDF files.
+The example contains adding images from the file system as well as URLs.
+Also, I have added code to position the pictures within the document.

 Document document = new Document();